top of page

 John Lennon Songwriting Contest Finalist.

 Kercher moved with his family to the North Shore Boston area, and while in college - including four years at the Berklee College of Music where he studied voice performance and songwriting, and later Classical guitar - he performed professionally as a solo artist, and formed the Steve Kercher Group (now Steve Kercher Band) with other professional musicians in the area.
-The band performed at local fairs, schools, and coffee houses, and opened for the still touring, legendary Rock band, KANSAS, at the Fall River Celebrates America festival.
+The band performed at local fairs, schools, and coffee houses, and opened for the legendary Rock band, KANSAS, at the Fall River Celebrates America festival.
 Around that same time, the Steve Kercher Group recorded a full-length album of Kercher's original songs and toured the country of Turkey twice.

 Many of the songs and anecdotes were about peace and reconciliation.
 One moment that stands out for Kercher is when he introduced his song, “Kill Them With Kindness”, at a show in Selcuk, Turkey.
 “I told the story behind the song of a time when I was bullied in high school.
 Instead of lashing out and seeking revenge I gave the kid two boxes of M&Ms as a gift.
 He never bothered me again and actually began to defend me.
 After telling that story the audience erupted into cheers and applause and we hadn’t even played a note of the song yet.”